tlswg/tls13-spec/draft-ietf-tls-tls13.md

 When this message will be sent:

-> When a client first connects to a server, it is required to send the ClientHello as its first message.
+> When a client first connects to a server, it is REQUIRED to send the ClientHello as its first message.
 The client will also send a ClientHello when the server has responded to its ClientHello with a HelloRetryRequest that selects cryptographic parameters that don't match the